nebblu/ReACT/README.md

 # ReACT
 # NOTE: This branch is aimed at implementing massive neutrinos (1909.02561) into the current ReACT code.
 It is currently undergoing development and validation.

+# Installation goes the same way as master.
+Pyreact shouldn't break - to be tested.
+Run tests_mnu in the react/tests folder to check output.

 ## Introduction

 ReACT is an extension of the software package Copter (0905:0479) and MG-Copter (1606.02520) which allows for